finn-stainton/finn-stainton.github.io/docs/Bodies-of-Knowledge/Software-Engineering/01_Software-Processes.md

 ## Systems level considerations

+---

-the interaction of software with its intended environment (cross-reference IAS/Secure Software Engineering)
+The interaction of software with its intended environment (cross-reference IAS/Secure Software Engineering)

 ## Software process models

+---

 ### Waterfall